doakey3/DashTable/README.rst

 =========
 DashTable
 =========
-When it comes to converting html to rst, pandoc_ does an excellent job... except for tables. dashtable is designed to fill this gap by creating a way to convert html tables into reStructuredText or Markdown.

-dashtable also has functions for converting data to reStructuredText tables and Markdown tables, as well as methods for generating data from these text-tables.
+dashtable has functions for converting data to reStructuredText tables and Markdown tables, as well as methods for generating data from these text-tables.